threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

 On your local computer, create a new folder named `terraform` and a subfolder called `deployment-single-nextcloud`.
 In the subfolder, store the files `main.tf` and `credentials.auto.tfvars`.

 Modify the variable files to take into account your own seed phrase and SSH keys.
-You should also specifiy the node ID of the 3Nodes you will be deploying on.
+You should also specifiy the node ID of the 3Node you will be deploying on.

 ## Create the Terraform Files

-Open the terminal.
+Open the terminal and follow those steps.

 * Go to the home folder
   *  ```
      cd ~
      ```